 This easy Keto Chocolate Chip Skillet Cookie recipe is the perfect low-carb dessert to cozy up with this holiday season.
-It has the warm chocolate chip goodness that you’re used to, but it’s gluten-free, grain-free, and low-carb since it uses almond flour, an all-natural sugar alternative, and sugar-free chocolate chips.
-Top this with a few scoops of your favorite ice cream or a drizzle of chocolate sauce.
+It has the warm chocolate chip goodness that everyone loves.
+But, it’s gluten-free and grain-free since it uses almond flour, an all-natural sugar alternative, and sugar-free chocolate chips.
+Top this with a few scoops of your favorite keto ice cream or a drizzle of chocolate sauce.

 This post is sponsored by Bob’s Red Mill, an employee-owned company that provides high-quality, minimally-processed products to satisfy vegan, paleo, keto, and gluten-free friendly cooking and baking needs.
 Thanks in advance for supporting the brands that help keep content on Dr. Davinah’s Eats free to you.
 All opinions are my own.

-- Easy: this recipe just requires you to mix the ingredients in a stand-mixer, press the dough in the skillet & bake.
+- Easy: This easy recipe just requires you to mix the ingredients in a stand-mixer, press the dough in the skillet & bake.
 Since it’s one giant chocolate chip cookie, no need for things like a cookie sheet or cookie scooper.

-- Alternative for a range of ways of eating: this recipe skips on grains and added sugar, making it perfect for those who are looking for low-carb, grain-free, gluten-free, and keto Christmas cookie recipes.
+- A sweet treat for a range of ways of eating: This keto chocolate chip cookie recipe skips on grains and added sugar, making it perfect for those who are looking for low-carb, grain-free, gluten-free, and keto Christmas cookie recipes.

-- Bob’s Red Mill Super Fine Almond Flour: this is blanched and has the skins removed.
-I love this one because it is superfine – something that allows the finished cookie to have a texture more similar to cookies baked with regular flour.
+- Bob’s Red Mill Super Fine Almond Flour: This almond meal is blanched with the almond skins removed.
+I love this one because it is superfine – something that allows the texture of this cookie to be more similar to cookies baked with regular flour.

 - Bob’s Red Mill Xanthan Gum: this helps to give the cookie a bit of structure.